Tuya (queen): Death and burial

 Tuya likely died in or soon after Year 22 of Ramesses' reign and was buried in an impressive tomb on the north side of the main wadi of the Valley of the Queens (QV80).
-In her tomb, Tuya "was stripped of the first part of her name to become plain Tuya for eternity; the loss of the prefix Mut- suggests that her death had ended in an almost divine earthly status."
+(Note: Kitchen 1982: 97; Grajetzki 2005: 66-67.
+It is possible that a tomb on the south side of the main wadi of the Valley of the Queens, intended for a King's Great Wife but apparently left unused, QV31, was meant for Tuya during her husband's reign: Mladjov 2014: 59.
+However, according to Leblanc, QV 31 was also constructed for a royal woman holding the title of "King's Daughter."
+Like all prefabricated tombs in the Valley of the Queens, it was built for a royal female with specific royal filiation: McCarthy 2011: 10) In her tomb, Tuya "was stripped of the first part of her name to become plain Tuya for eternity; the loss of the prefix Mut- suggests that her death had ended in an almost divine earthly status."